-Please see page 9 for more information on steps you can take to protect your home after the abatement.
-For help in locating certified lead abatement professionals in your area, call your state or local agency (see pages 15 and 16), epa.gov/lead, or call 1-800-424-LEAD.
+For help in locating certified lead abatement professionals in your area, call your state or local agency (see pages 14 and 15), or visit epa.gov/lead, or call 1-800-424-LEAD.

 Reducing Lead Hazards

 Disturbing lead-based paint or removing lead improperly can increase the hazard to your family by spreading even more lead dust around the house.